 The journal Integrative Medicine Insights publishes that vitamins and minerals can boost moods and improve brain function.
 Supplements should be discussed with a medical professional, however, as they can have interactions with other medications.
 Finding the right combination for you is important.

-Herbal remedies, such as American ginseng (Panax quinquefolius) and Arctic root (Rhodiola rosea) have been touted to improve brain function naturally and with few side effects.
+Herbal options: Herbal remedies, such as American ginseng (Panax quinquefolius) and Arctic root (Rhodiola Rosea) have been touted to improve brain function naturally and with few side effects.
 Pycnogenol is a derivative of the bark of a French maritime pine tree and may be able to improve concentration and attention abilities.

 Generally, using herbal supplements is considered fairly safe if they are used in moderation.
 It is always a good idea to discuss them with a medical professional first.